 Don't worry, if the Bark Home is incompatible with your router, you can still filter your children's iOS and Android devices with our available mobile apps on the Bark Premium and Bark Jr subscription plans.

 How do I purchase the Bark Home?

 How do I manage the screen time & filtering rules?

-Once you've activated Bark Home with your home network, you're ready to apply custom rules to your family's devices.
+Once you've activated the Bark Home, you're ready to apply custom rules to your family's devices.
 Learn more: Manage Screen Time Rules

-Can I use Bark Home with other parental controls?
+Can I use the Bark Home with other parental controls?

 Parental controls vary in how they are implemented, so while many parental controls will work in conjunction with Bark Home (like Apple Screen Time, Google Family Link, Microsoft Parental Controls, and more), there's the possibility that you're using another device or service that may prevent Bark Home from taking over the network and enforcing your rules.
 Reach out to us if you need additional assistance.

 Does the Bark Home block cellular phone calls?

 No. The Bark Home filters web activity.
 Because phone calls, texts, iMessages, and FaceTime take place over cellular networks, they cannot be blocked by Bark Home's technology.
 Plus, you likely want access to those means of communication in an emergency!